dansoh/ca-api-gateway/README.md

 # ca-api-gateway

-Automation scripts that use the CA API Gateway Rest API
+Scripts that use the CA API Gateway Rest API to automate configuration and administration of the CA API Gateway.

 ### Pre-requisites